Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### warnBeforeSaveModifications

-Whether or not the user wants a modal dialog box to appear asking them to confirm that they want to save page modifications when in edit mode.
+Whether or not a dialog box should appear before saving page modifications within the `Edit` or `Sectioning` modes.

 Default value: `false`